Nancy Boy: Release

+Reception

+NME made the song single of the week, with writer James Oldham saying that it is "a ferociously-wired pop song", saying that "Brian Molko [is] willing to journey beyond the confined of Britpop mundanity."

 Music video

 On 25 January, the video for "Nancy Boy" was released, directed by Howard Greenhalgh The video features the band performing the track in a colourful room with flashing lights.
 Images of the band members are distorted.
 Drummer Steve Hewitt is portrayed throughout with a blurred face because he was still contractually obligated to another band on a different label.
 In parts of the video, Molko's and Olsdal's faces are merged.
 In other cutaway scenes, there are various strange objects.
 In a recurring part of the video, a man's head and shoulders are seen stuck to a table with spikes coming out of it.
 In other parts a man lies on a bed as a strange-looking woman uses a defibrillator on him.
 Other scenes in the video feature a fist with legs and a bathtub full of legs.

 Live performances

 The song was part of the band's repertoire prior to the release of their debut album and it was a regular until the Black Market Music tour.
 Due to the band's ambivalent relationship with the song, it's had a somewhat varied history since.
 The song returned to the setlist during festival performances in the latter legs of the Sleeping with Ghosts tour and was performed until the early legs of the Meds tour.
 After several performances during the band's stint on the 2007 Projekt Revolution tour, it was not performed again until 2010, when the song was used as the opener for the EXIT festival in Serbia.
 After that it became a regular opener for the rest of the Battle for the Sun tour, in the later part of 2010.
 On the We Come In Pieces DVD, it was the opening track on the first disc of the DVD.